demarchidaniele/uWSPRBeacon/README.md

 Optionally you can add a GPS receiver and/or LCD display 16x2 characters.

+The system need to sync the clock for the WSPR transmission.

+If GPS is not installed (or not receive) the system will use the configured NTP Time Server.

 The distinctive feature of this system is that it can be reached via Ethernet in order to monitor the status and setup the system.

 IMPORTANT